 - Minimize temperature gradients via techniques

-- Preheat base material
+- Preheat the base material

 - Apply post-weld heat treatment